BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 62 ---

-![This is a slide with the title "THE RISK FACTORS GUIDELINES" and the logo for the EBA (European Banking Authority).
-The blue EBA logo features wavy lines and the full name of the authority in white text.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### **Measures **

-![A minimalist text logo for the Joint Committee of the European Supervisory Authorities.
-The name is displayed in two lines of grey, uppercase, sans-serif text on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of two European Union financial regulatory authorities, ESMA (European Securities and Markets Authority) and EIOPA (European Insurance and Occupational Pensions Authority), side-by-side on a white background.
-The ESMA logo features a circle of blue stars, while the EIOPA logo has a stylized blue cube.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 188. Article 13(5) of Directive (EU) 2015/849 provides that, for life insurance business, firms